oxcamne/oxcam/docs/contents.md

 The overall structure and some of the files are derived from the _scaffold app which is part of the py4web distribution.

-The hidden .git folder and .gitignore and .gitattributes files reflect the fact that the app is cloned from a github repository.
+There are hidden .git folder and .gitignore and .gitattributes files reflecting the fact that the app is cloned from a github repository.

-The **databases** folder contains table description files, a sql.log file, and in the development environment the database itself (storage.db).
+The **databases** folder contains table description files, a sql.log file, and typically, the database itself (storage.db).

 The **docs** folder contains both the user guide and support guide markdown files and in an images sub-folder png files.